ximilsoft/ai-assistants-maker/README.md

 ## Features

+- Create AI assistants that meet your expectations.
 - Easily engineer AI assistants.
-- Analyze the prompts accurately.
+- Design and analysis your prompts.
-- Create AI assistants that meet your expectations.
+- Making AI assistants more efficient.
+- Help you manage your AI assistants.

 ## Installation